Wind Cave bison herd: History

 The American bison (Bison bison) once numbered in the millions, perhaps between 25 million and 60 million by some estimates, and they were possibly the most numerous large land animal on earth.
 However, they were hunted to near extinction throughout North America by the late 1880s.
 The Wind Cave bison herd was started with 14 bison from the New York Zoological Society and with six animals from the Yellowstone Park bison herd.
 In addition, in the 1960s, a bull bison was received from Theodore Roosevelt National Park.
 The Yellowstone Park bison herd was the last free-ranging bison herd in the United States and the only place where they did not go locally extinct, so they have become part of the foundation stock for many other herds.
 The Wind Cave population has served as the foundation stock for the Tallgrass Prairie bison herd in Kansas.
 The National Park Service is working with The Nature Conservancy to establish additional satellite herds with the goal of having a total population of at least 1,000 breeding bison of Wind Cave lineage.

 Ecology

 Wind Cave National Park has large areas of grassland prairie and this provides a nearly optimum environment for American bison.

 Bison are large herd animals that defend their young vigorously.
-American bison can run up to 35 mi per hour and are surprisingly agile, in addition to their notable strength and irritable temperament.
-However, there are limited numbers of potential apex predators of these bison.
-Significant apex predators that could help control the bison population would include brown bear, grizzly bear, and wolves, and these are currently absent from the area.
-Wind Cave National Park by itself, at 33,847 acres, might not be large enough for a viable population of predators; however it is part of a much larger area of extended grassland prairie.
-Other large mammals found in the area include elk, coyotes, bobcats, deer, and pronghorn.
-Competitive pressure from the other large grazing mammals in Wind Cave National Park might also help limit the number of bison in the herd, but this is not considered to have a significant effect on bison numbers.
+American bison can run up to 35 mi per hour and are surprisingly agile, in addition to their notable strength.
+They have an irritable temperament.
+There are limited numbers of potential apex predators of these bison.
+Wind Cave National Park by itself, at 33,847 acres, is part of a much larger area of extended grassland prairie.
+Other large mammals found in the area include elk, coyotes, deer, and pronghorn.